evoroxv/kingmaker-mods/README.md

 # The Antipaladin
 Adds the Antipaladin Class to Pathfinder: Kingmaker.
-Based heavily upon the Eldritch Arcana mod updated by Redjordan, which can be found here: https://github.com/Redjordan/pathfinder-mods
+Based heavily upon the Eldritch Arcana mod updated by Redjordan and created by Jennifer Messerly, which can be found here: https://github.com/Redjordan/pathfinder-mods

 The Antipaladin aims to be a port of the original tabletop class, with the archetypes Blighted Myrmidon, Insinuator, and Knight of the Sepulcher.